 During the English sessions, children are assessed formatively through questioning and discussion activities.
 Reading (as Teacher Assessment and through a SATs paper) and Writing (as Teacher Assessment) are summatively assessed at the end of each Key Stage.
 Formal SPaG SATs are also taken at the end of each Key Stage.

-From Years 1 to 6, children will complete NFER assessment for reading and Grammar and Punctuation.
+From Years 1 to 6, children will complete PIRA assessments for Reading and GPaS assessments for Grammar and Punctuation.
 Teachers will analyse the data and use this to inform their planning.
-The

-Standardised scores will be one piece of information to aid teachers in assessing the children.
+The Standardised scores will be one piece of information to aid teachers in assessing the children.
 Teachers use these results and half-termly data to group children and target intervention.
-The SLN Interim assessments sheets can be found in each of the children's writing books and assessments of the children's writing are made against these statements.
-This assessment sheet indicates the progress that the children have made and targets are able to be set through identifying the statements that have not been highlighted.
+Assessment sheets can be found in the individual year group folders, and indicate the progress that the children have made and enable teachers to set targets through identifying the statements that have not been highlighted.
+Evidence to support these assessments can be taken from other curriculum subjects.
 Teachers need to provide at least 2 opportunities for children to complete an independent writing task per half-term (Unless there is a really short half-term where at least 1 piece of writing will be expected).
 Deep marking of writing will inform the teacher about targets to be set for writing and provide pupils with follow-up/response tasks.

-Teachers will regularly update the Depth of Learning key indicators for reading and writing.
-Phonic knowledge will be assessed by the class teacher during the phonics sessions, whilst listening to the children reading and through using Phonics Assessments Sheets for each level of phonics.

-For those children on the Stower Provost Banded Reading Scheme, children will be Benchmarked assessed to help inform the teacher when to move the child up to the next band.
+Phonic knowledge will be assessed by the Reading Leader on a half termly basis, with this data being tracked through the Ruth Miskin Portal.
+The data enables children to be grouped at their challenge point and what we need to teach next.